RhoInc/crf-heat-map/scripts/configuration.md

 ## settings.expand_all
 `boolean`

-expands all nests so that no rows are hidden
+Expands all nests so that no rows are hidden

 **default:** `false`